 Keeping track of London’s new restaurant openings is enough to give any normal person a headache.
 But we’re not normal.
 And nor are you.
-You love getting out there and finding the latest spot that you simply have to tell your friends about before anyone else does.
+You love finding the latest spot that you simply have to tell your friends about before anyone else does.
 So do we.
 That’s why we’ve put together this guide to all the new openings that have caught our eye.
 Just remember, this isn’t an endorsement, as we haven’t been to all of these places.
 It’s for you to go and find out what’s what for yourself, so fare forward voyagers.

 We’ll be regularly updating this post, and we’ll be adding a note whenever we review a spot, or add it to our guide to the best new restaurants in London, the Hit List.

 A new spot specialising in Japanese curry has opened its doors in Coal Drops Yard.
 The menu is made up of three options, beef curry, chicken curry, and vegan curry, all of which are made from scratch by owner and chef Hideaki Yoshiyama.
 Open for takeaway and delivery, via their website.